Are you a new beekeeper or about to be one? Let's start with a simple statement about capturing a swarm of bees.

 The most likely times for swarming are from spring to early summer.
 If you have registered your interest with local beekeeping clubs, you may be busy at this time!

 And don't forget your protective clothing.
-You can easily locate videos on the Internet of beekeepers capturing swarms while unprotected.
+You can easily locate videos on the Internet of unprotected beekeepers capturing swarms.
 But consistent with our philosophy to not invite problems where they need not be invited, wearing protective clothing will allow you to focus on the job at hand.

 The more relaxed you are the more chance you have of being successful.